CS257-F23/team-project-g/Proposal.md

 **1. Allergen Alert:**

 Users input in advance specific allergens they need to avoid (e.g., gluten, dairy, egg).
-Our project will offer recommendation of food and drinks to our users according to that list.
+Our project will offer recommendations of food and drinks to our users according to that list.

 **2. Custom Meal Suggestion:**